 Deakin University to study active transport with TravelVu app

-TravelVu will make its debut in Australia this year as a new study of travel patterns kicks off this September.
+TravelVu will make its debut in Australia next year as a new study of travel patterns kicks off in the 2022.
 Researchers at Deakin University plan to use the TravelVu app to collect data on the travel behaviours of Australians to ultimately promote more active transport.

 Getting accurate data on how people travel is critical to taking targeted measures to promote sustainable and active travel.
 Researchers at Deakin University’s Institute for Physical Activity and Nutrition (IPAN) are interested in learning how the collection of better travel data can help them in promoting active travel for healthier lifestyles.
 To do so, they are partnering with Trivector to conduct a TravelVu study to collect travel data through the mobile application.
 The results, in connection to a survey, will give information on how and where Australians walk and bike.